cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Security Considerations {#security-considerations}

 OPAQUE is defined and proven as the composition of two
-functionalities: An Oblivious PRF (OPRF) and an authenticated key-exchange (AKE) protocol.
+functionalities: an OPRF and an AKE protocol.
 It can be seen as a "compiler" for transforming any AKE protocol (with KCI security and forward secrecy - see below) into a secure aPAKE protocol.
 In OPAQUE, the user stores a secret private key at the